Editor's Note: This story has been updated to include comment from an industry official.

-The Army is conducting qualification tests with two vendors chosen in April to provide Rifleman Radios: Harris and Thales Defense and Security.
-Once the vendors pass through qualification testing, the radios will proceed into an initial operational test expected to be complete at the end of fiscal 2016.
-Full-rate production is expected as soon as the third quarter of fiscal 2017.
+The Army is conducting qualification tests with two vendors chosen in April 2015 to provide Rifleman Radios: Harris Corporation and Thales Defense and Security.
+Inc. Once the vendors pass through qualification testing, the radios will proceed into an initial operational test expected to be complete at the end of fiscal year 2016.
+A Full-rate production is expected as soon as the third quarter of fiscal year 2017.

-PEO C3T said, since the MOT&E, the Army has resolved all but two Army materiel release conditions: fixing the unintentional MAYDAY messages and developing and delivering an interactive multimedia instruction product.
+PEO C3T said, since the MOT&E, the Army has resolved all but two Army materiel release conditions: The conditions are fixing the unintentional MAYDAY messages and developing and delivering an interactive multimedia instruction product.

 In assessing the MNVR, Gilmore found that when operating in a reduced satellite network environment, the message completion rate was less than 76 percent, which is below the 90 percent at-the-halt and 85 percent on-the-move requirement.

 The network also experienced problems during the limited user test that prevented four of 12 battalion MNVRs from sending or receiving data for "extended time periods (up to 36 hours)," Gilmore writes, adding that they were all within line-of-sight of other MNVRs and "should have had communications."

 The program office noted that the MNVR was rated as effective and suitable by the Army Test and Evaluation Command at the Limited User Test NIE 15.2.

 "Many of the [MNVR] issues identified in the DOT&E have been addressed," the office said.
 "For example, as observed in the NIE, MNVR Command and Control message completion rate was documented at 88 percent effective for meeting the mobile requirements."